 Congressional action is needed to ensure equal access for Medicare beneficiaries and others with significant disabilities who rely on individually configured complex rehab manual wheelchairs and components.

 We need Congress to pass H.R.
-7217 before the end of the year to ensure that people with disabilities get the critical components they need for their complex manual wheelchairs and have CRT manual wheelchair bases permanently carved out of Medicare’s competitive bidding program.
+2293/S. 1223 to ensure that people with disabilities get the critical components they need for their complex manual wheelchairs and have CRT manual wheelchair bases permanently carved out of Medicare’s competitive bidding program.

 CMS is inappropriately cutting Medicare payment rates for the complex critical components for these wheelchairs which is negatively impacting access to this needed customized equipment.
-HR 7217 fixes that problem by reverting to traditional Medicare rates for components.
+H.R.
+2293/S. 1223 fixes that problem by switching back to traditional Medicare rates for components.